pulse2percept/pulse2percept/CONTRIBUTING.rst

 1. **Choose or open an issue.**

    Check the `Issue Tracker`_ for existing work.
-For nontrivial bug fixes, enhancements, or API changes, comment on the issue before starting so that the scope can be agreed upon and duplicate work can be avoided.
+Discuss nontrivial bug fixes, enhancements, and API changes before starting so that the scope is clear and duplicate work can be avoided.

-2. **Fork and install the repository.**
+2. **Set up a development environment.**

-   Follow the :ref:`Installation Guide <install-source>` and install the development dependencies as described below.
+   Fork and clone the repository, then follow :ref:`dev-contributing-setup`.

 3. **Create a focused branch.**